 MONEY: Children should bring money to school ONLY for specific reasons.
 Money is often lost, misplaced or stolen.
-Money for their food account is safer when it is placed in an envelope with the student's and teacher's name on it.
-This money should be turned into the lunchroom secretary as soon as possible.

-OUT OF DISTRICT: If you are an out of district family, you may be asked to have a conference with the principal to go over the "Out-of-District Student Contract" for out of district students.
+OUT OF DISTRICT: If you are an out of district family, you may be asked to have a conference with the principal to go over the "Out-of-District Expectations" for out of district students.